 Diablo Valley College is one of three publicly supported two-year community colleges in the Contra Costa Community College District.
 The larger of DVC’s two campuses is located off Interstate 680 in Pleasant Hill, and the newer San Ramon Campus serves the south county in Dougherty Valley.
-Between its two campuses, DVC serves more than 22,000 students each semester with a wide variety of program options.
+Between its two campuses, DVC serves more than 28,000 students each term with a wide variety of program options.

 The college officially began in 1949, in some of the most unlikely sites: high schools, banks, churches, even an old army camp.
 Called East Contra Costa Junior College, we moved to our present site in 1952, in ten steel buildings acquired from the government for $45 each.
 The cornerstone for the first permanent building was laid in 1953, and the name Diablo Valley College was adopted in 1958.

 We've come a long way since those humble beginnings.
 Over one and a half million students have enrolled here since 1949!
 As we salute our heritage, we look forward to serving one of Northern California's most dynamic, education-minded areas for another 50 years.

 For over 70 years, Diablo Valley College has provided quality education to the community it serves.
 A million students later, enrolling at DVC is one of the best ways you can ensure acceptance at a four-year college.
 DVC is not only recognized as one of California's best community colleges, but it also leads the state in transfer to four-year institutions.

 Research figures recently released by UCLA's Center for the Study of Community Colleges show that DVC's transfer rate to four-year universities is 67 percent higher than the national average.
 Another report, released by the California Post-secondary Educational Commission, shows that DVC ranked number one in transfers in the state, ahead of all other California community colleges.